ASK: Adversarial Soft k-Nearest Neighbor Attack and Defense: Introduction

-In this paper, we develop a more effective optimization-based attack strategy on kNN-type classifiers using a novel loss function, called the Adversarial Soft kNN (ASK) loss.
-ASK loss better approximate the kNN's probability of classification error as compared to the previously introduced loss functions.
-We show that the ASK loss is bounded by an information-theoretic measure: a mutual information measure between the perturbed input and benign examples, providing intuition for the ASK loss function.
-We develop a more effective attack on kNN-based classifiers, called the ASK-Attack (ASK-Atk), that maximizes the ASK loss.
+In this paper, we develop a more effective optimization-based attack strategy on kNN-type deep classifiers using a novel loss function, called the Adversarial Soft kNN (ASK) loss.
+ASK loss better approximates the kNN's probability of classification error as compared to the previously introduced loss functions.
+We show that the ASK loss is bounded by an information-theoretic measure: a mutual information measure between the perturbed input and benign examples, providing intuition for attack power transfer and the ability to defend against hidden-layer attacks.
+As our major contribution, we develop a more effective attack on kNN-based deep classifiers, called the ASK-Attack (ASK-Atk), that maximizes the ASK loss.
 When applied to the kNN on DNN structures, our proposed ASK-attack targets its hidden layers.
-We then derive a more robust defense against kNN-based attacks, called the ASK-Defense (ASK-Def), that minimizes the maximum ASK in the robust training process.
+Therefore, ASK-attack can also be leveraged to evaluate the robustness of features extracted in a hidden layer.

-Previous robust training methods have largely focused on robustifying DNN prediction \citep{madry2017towards,zhang2019theoretically}.
+We then derive a more robust defense against kNN-based attacks on hidden layers, called the ASK-Defense (ASK-Def), that minimizes the maximum ASK in the robust training process.
+Previous robust training methods have largely focused on robustifying DNN prediction \cite{madry2017towards,zhang2019theoretically}.
 To the best of our knowledge, the proposed ASK-defense is the first method to defend against kNN attacks on hidden layers of DNNs via robust training.
 The left and right panels of Figure~\ref{fig: att_defense} demonstrates the effectiveness of both the proposed ASK-Atk and ASK-Def methods, respectively.
 Importantly, ASK-Def achieves an average $7\%$ robustness with training complexity comparable to conventional adversarial training.

 \paragraph{Contributions.} Our principal contributions are the following: